AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/use-custom-statuses-as-default-statuses.md

 Groups that already existed when you set the new default system status do not automatically inherit it.

-For example, suppose there are 2 groups already created in your *Adobe Workfront* environment (Marketing and Sales).
+For example, suppose there are 2 groups already created in your `Adobe Workfront` environment (Marketing and Sales).
 You create a new custom status that equates with Current, and call the status In Process.
 You now create a new group called Engineering.
 In this scenario, the Engineering group inherits the new default status; the Marketing and Sales groups do not.

 ## `About setting custom default group-level statuses`

 A custom status that you set as a default group status is used in the following circumstances:

-* `When the *Workfront* system chooses a status automatically, the default group status is used:` The custom status that you set as the default group status is used when the *Workfront* system automatically assigns a status to an object.
+* `When the `Workfront` system chooses a status automatically, the default group status is used:` The custom status that you set as the default group status is used when the `Workfront` system automatically assigns a status to an object.

-  For example, a task can be&nbsp;configured to automatically change to Complete status when the percent complete reaches 100%.
-If you create a custom status that equates with Complete and you set that custom status as a default status, *Workfront* changes the status of the task to the new default status.
+  For example, a task can be configured to automatically change to Complete status when the percent complete reaches 100%.
+If you create a custom status that equates with Complete and you set that custom status as a default status, `Workfront` changes the status of the task to the new default status.

   Custom statuses are used in this way only with group statuses that are associated with a task or issue.
 Custom statuses cannot be used in this way for statuses associated with a project.